3.5 | 30 Votes

 NOTE: XXEncoded files may also use the .XXE file extension.

 While you can view the contents of an XX file in a text editor, the data is not usable until it has been decoded.
-You can decode an XX file with a certain file decompression programs, like Corel WinZip.
+You can decode an XX file with various file decompression programs, including Corel WinZip.